 The person responsible for a group/activity must make sure that the register is taken.
-The Power House register are kept with each group's resources; Y Friday's are held by the leaders; the Steadfast Group's are in the DBS filing drawer.
+The Power House registers are kept with each group's resources; Youth registers are held by the leaders.

 The 'responsible person' for that activity also needs to ensure that each child is collected by an appropriate person where necessary.